solie75/Obsidian/STUDY/English/Word/Computer_Science_Term.md

 **Query** is a request for data or information from a datavase table or combination of table.

 **capability** : An operating system security or access control model where specific types of access to a specific object are granted by giving a process this data structure or token.

+**Memory footprint** : refers to the amount of main memory that a program uses or references while running